ShadowKing345/LastWhisper-Discord-Bot/docs/README.md

 referred to as example or if said mentioned system or function will be affected by the system or function being defined.

-Subdirectories can be used to separate files and combine files that describe aspects of similar concepts such as configurations classes, etc. Each subdirectory will contain an `index.md` file that can be used to explain the high level logic of the files contained or provide a link to them.
+Subdirectories can be used to separate files and combine files that describe aspects of similar concepts such as configurations classes, etc. Each subdirectory will contain an `README.md` file that can be used to explain the high level logic of the files contained or provide a link to them.

-The index file must do at least one of the previously mentioned functions or both.
+The `README.md` file must do at least one of the previously mentioned functions or both.

 Files names do not have any special syntax such as camel case.
 They should however reflect the topics being discussed inside as well they cannot be sentences unless strictly necessary.
 Folder names have a similar naming convention.
-The only exception to this is the `index.md` file which can be referred to by the folder name it is contained within.
+The only exception to this is the `README.md` file which can be referred to by the folder name it is contained within.